white-lab/CAMV/README.md

 ### Dependencies

-You will first need to [install the Node.js 7](https://nodejs.org/en/) as well as [git](https://git-scm.com/) (for `bower`).
+You will first need to [install Node.js v7](https://nodejs.org/en/) as well as [git](https://git-scm.com/) (for `bower`).